hayesall/ExtracirricularClasses/DataScience/week4/README.md

 ### Motivation:

 MapReduce greatly simplified "big data" analysis on large, unreliable clusters.
 Bottleneck tends to be in requiring many I/O from disk.
 Goal of Spark is to keep data in memory for as long as possible to limit the number of disk accesses.
+Spark is great when you have lots of memory, if you do not have enough to fit your data in memory it will have the same performance as MapReduce.

+Scala example for Log Mining:

+> Load error messages from a log into memory, then interactively search for various patterns.

 ```scala
 lines = spark.textFile("hdfs://...")